LeXofLeviafan/persist-window/README.md

 * The [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab)
   extension is supported: bookmark trees are saved as such, and they're `open`ed as trees (this requires giving user permission in the TST preferences)
+  **Note: disabling TST will flatten any active bookmark trees**

+_Important: to avoid DDoS, only the 1st tab of new window is loaded immediately.
+This takes additional time; so when opening a large number of bookmarks at once, wait for the process to complete before interacting with tabs in the window._

 ## Implementation notes